-Of course you are not doing this for the wrong reasons.
+Of course, you are not doing this for the wrong reasons.
 You are an empathetic person and don’t want to feel bad.
 (This is part of the trap.)
-But you must realize the consequences to your actions.
+But you must realize the consequences of your actions.
 Talking to a therapist can help.

 In the meantime, here are some tips.

 - Admit the Addiction.
 By denying the addiction, both you and your loved one are living inside the trap.
 You will continue to offer financial and emotional help without ever confronting the true problem.
 See the addiction for what it is.
 It’s the first step.